wlh15-ai/javascript-1/README.md

 //This will work just fine
 ```

-> It is good practice to declare all of your variables using `const` and use `let` only when needed.
-This will make your code less bug prone.
+> It is generally speaking good practice to declare variables using `const`, using `let` only when needed, and avoiding `var` when possible.
+That said, there are valid use cases for each of `var`, `let`, and `const`, so there is no one size fits all approach to variable declaration.
+Ultimately, you will need to understand the differences between the three, and determine which fits best in a given scenario.

 ### Additional Resources